-Do you want to become fitter many times but all you got is ending up frustrated with no results?
+Did you want to become fitter many times but all you got is ending up frustrated with no results?

-Or you are just tired in trying it another time and think you won’t make it anyway?
+Or are you just tired in trying it another time and think you won’t make it anyway?

 Oh boy, I do hear you, lovely.

 Yes, we all need to move our body.
 Yes, we all need to eat healthy to have a healthy and happy body.
 And yes, we all know this already, right?

 Great so how can we finally get over this neverending story?
 Maybe we should ask the question from a different perspective?

 It’s is much more interesting to analyze the following: Why don’t we do it then more often?

 Well, because fitness isn’t ONLY about our body.
 Fitness is about mental and emotional fitness as well.
 It’s about how we feel and think about ourself and our body.

 Do you know the main reason why we don’t reach our fitness goals?

 Our motivation sucks and we don’t truly support ourselves.